AdaCore/gnatstudio/docs/users_guide/tools.rst

 -------------------

-When relevant (depending on the context), right-clicking with your mouse will show GNATTest-related contextual menu entries.
+When relevant (depending on the context), right-clicking with your mouse will show GNATtest-related contextual menu entries.

 Pointing to a source file containing the library package declaration, you have an option called *Generate unit test setup for <file>* that will generate